zbw0520/Digital-Design-Group-Project/README.md

 In previous cmdProc.vhd file, bugs are found such as cannot output correctly when input a001 and when input is axxx, output is xxx-1.
 These bugs have been fixed.
 However, when trying to generate bitstream file, I found there is some problems on constraints.
 Thus, I add some code to the .xdc file to fix the lack of constraints and also suppress some unnecessary errors.

 9/3/2020
 In previous cmdProc.vhd file, axexx command can not be intepreted correctly.
 This has been fixed in this version.
 Change some of the code in order to avoid combinatorial loops.
+Plus, a new feature that output newline after sequence is being output has been added.

 9/3/2020
 Two files has been tested together.
 Bitstream file has been generated and it turns out to be working well.
 In dataConsume.vhd file we still need to develop the "P command" code and "L command" code for complete function.